 There are three ways of combating calcification due to hard water.

-First, you can target hard water at the source and soften your home’s water with a water softening filtration system.
+First, you can target hard water at the source and soften your home’s water with a water-softening filtration system.
 This can be costly and installation is not always easy.
 There are, however, shower-only filters that can be fitted to the fixture and will filter water as you shower.

 Second, you can counter soap scum buildup and calcification by utilizing calcium-fighting remedies.
-This includes the use of a white vinegar and water mixture in order to soften hair and rinse away calcium build-up following shampooing.
+This includes the use of a white vinegar and water mixture to soften hair and rinse away calcium build-up following shampooing.
 Additionally, you can rinse your hair with lemon-infused water.

 Third, you can create your own shampoo using apple cider vinegar as a base ingredient.